Mentally Healthy Schools

 - Foster partnerships between schools and their communities.

 "A sense of belonging and acceptance can only lead to happy and content people in the workplace or school.
 Our kids and families do it tough and the Act-Belong-Commit program / philosophy very often fills many voids."

 Act-Belong-Commit within the school community

-Schools have emerged as having a significant role in mental health promotion for children and adolescents since young people spend almost half their waking lives at school.
 The school setting is ideal for the Act-Belong-Commit campaign as there are many opportunities for students to be active, develop a strong sense of belonging and add meaning and purpose to their lives.